avestic/avesta/README.md

 ## There is no such thing as a "service".
 At best, it's an insufficiently-descriptive choice of naming; and at worst, it's indicative of something more fundamentally wrong, either tight coupling, mixing of concerns, or otherwise just bad design.
 ## If you're not building microservices, Perseus is still appropriate, because it gives you, out of the box, what you'd have to try hard to get on your own: seamless horizontal scalability for your monolith.

+# FAQ:
+### "masterfully-crafted"?
+Cringe.
+One man's cringe is another's profundity.
+Give it some time and you too will be drawn into the cringe.